Kieran-Li-lab/Undergraduate-courses/README.md

 ## Who need this

-This repository is intended as a resource for students seeking to achieve academic excellence or to streamline their examination preparation within the HIT-SPbSU Joint Program.
+This repository is intended as a resource for students seeking to achieve academic excellence or to streamline their examination preparation within the HIT-SPbU Joint Program.
 Furthermore, it serves as a comparative reference for mathematics scholars interested in exploring the pedagogical nuances and curriculum disparities between the Russian and Chinese traditions of undergraduate mathematical education.

+*Note: The materials contained in this repository are primarily foundational in nature.
+Consequently, they may offer limited utility for advanced scholars or those seeking in-depth specialized research beyond the core undergraduate curriculum.*

 ## Contents of Each Course